Joey on SQL Server

 However, though Snowflake maintained the security of its platform, it came under fire from security professionals.
 On top of that, in the shared responsibility model common to most cloud service providers, the responsibility for security is split between the cloud provider and the customer’s IT staff.
 Therefore, there was no way to force all Snowflake users to use multifactor authentication; users had to opt in.
 Additionally, configuring MFA for Snowflake was more challenging than for some other platforms.

 Snowflake is not alone in this problem.
-As I write this article, Databricks announced a breach that was identified by security researchers.
+As I write this article, Databricks announced a vulnerability that was identified by security researchers.
 Authentication tokens were stored in a Docker container, which was uploaded to a public container repository, allowing researchers to view Databricks' source code.
 And, of course, Microsoft has been the victim of a number of high-profile attacks in recent years.

 So does this mean that the cloud is insecure?